tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/5e-seeourminds-2-fixes.md

 Continuing to update SeeOurMinds.com .

+This is a list of fixes and enhancements that I am working on.

 # Fixes

 - [ ] CSS Issue
+  - See fix in `6-mdb5_tips_and_tricks.md`
+  - See list of files in `5e-seeourminds-1-upgrade_to_MDB5_beta.md`
 - [ ] Subscribe Form on Home Page

 ## CSS Issue